 Once you file a complaint, we will tell you who will handle it and how to contact them.
 If a complaint concerns a risk to health or safety, security, corrupt conduct, criminal conduct or child protection, we will manage it within our policies and procedures.

 Will my complaint be kept confidential?

 The person who is dealing with your complaint will advise you if we can keep your complaint private.
-We cannot guarantee confidentiality.
+We cannot guarantee confidentiality, as we may need to disclose your details or details of your complaint to others which may include referring it to another more appropriate public sector agency or as otherwise permitted by privacy legislation.
 If your complaint is about another person, we will usually tell them about the complaint and give them a chance to respond.

 How long will it take for my complaint to be dealt with?